-As I completed the reading, I couldn’t help but think of another HR event:
+As I completed the reading in an HR class, I couldn’t help but think of another HR event from the Bible:

 In the end, his plan backfired.
 The Lord became the Hebrews’ union representative (along with Moses) and delivered them from the oppressive management.

 A great lesson for three groups: government, management and employees.